Treasures of Grace

 Co-op Mornings:

 All families are expected to attend & participate in every Co-op week.
 Prompt arrival and remaining through scheduled clean-up times are expected.
-More than 2 absences peryear are discouraged.
+More than 2 absences per year are discouraged.
 If you have a medical or family situation that arises, please discuss your need for additional absences with the Morning Supervisor.
-Long-term absences affect many people in our small Co-op and need to be carefully managed.
+Since we are a parent run organization, long-term absences affect many people in our co-op and need to be carefully managed.

-All families are strongly encouraged to attend the planned Field Trips.
-The purpose of the Field Trips is to allow our children to explore and learn together in an off-campus environment, and to give them opportunities to enjoy cultivating friendships.
+All families are strongly encouraged to attend the events planned by our families outside of co-op mornings.
+The purpose of these events is to allow our children to explore and learn together in an off-campus environment, and to give them opportunities to enjoy cultivating friendships.
+Only interacting with their friends every other week on co-op mornings is not enough to build strong relationships.

 Sickness Policy:

 In order to attend classes, your child/children should be fever-free for 24 hours, any fluid from the nose should be clear, and coughing should be minimal.
-On a case-by-case basis and if we do not have several families absent, if your little one(s) are ill, your Intermediate or Secondary child(ren) may attend Co-op with another Co-op Mom, who will assume responsibility for your child(ren) in accordance with all Co-op policies and procedures.
-This must be approved by both Co-Directors, who will ensure we have enough Moms to accommodate this consideration.
+On a case-by-case basis and if we do not have several families absent, if your little one(s) are ill, your Middle School or High School child(ren) may attend Co-op with another Co-op Mom, who will assume responsibility for your child(ren) in accordance with all Co-op policies and procedures.
+This must be approved by both Co-Directors, who will ensure we have enough moms to accommodate this consideration.

 Last-minute Absence/ Substitutes Policy: